 Hotel Standard for Egg Grading and Egg Storage

-Appearance is not the only thing that affected as the egg ages.
+Appearance is not the only thing that is affected as the egg ages.
 When white thins the albumin protein has lost part of its ability to build and maintain the structure.
 It will not develop as great a volume when beaten.
 The stability of the beaten white will be less.
 The thickening and emulsifying power of the yolk are also reduced significantly.

 The best grade (AA) has a firm yolk and white that stand up high when broken onto a flat surface and do not spread over a large area.
-In the shell, the yolk is well centred, and the air sac is small.
+In the shell, the yolk is well-centered, and the air sac is small.
 As eggs age, they lose density.
 The thin part of the white becomes larger, and the egg spreads over a larger area when broken.
 Also, the air sac becomes larger as the egg loses moisture through the shell.
-In any case, slow deterioration in quality goes as long as eggs are stored, SO PROMT USE IS THE BEST USE and always follow the FIFO method.
+In any case, slow deterioration in quality goes on as long as eggs are stored, SO PROMT USE IS THE BEST USE and always follow the FIFO method.